What thoughts or emotions does the word money stir up for you?

 With people, those excuses are probably signs of an impending

-But what about autonomy?
-Independence?
-The joy of giving someone the perfect gift?
-Those things are pretty swell.
-And none are possible without money.
-Paper bill won’t make you happy.
-But the ability to make your choices, help people less fortunate, and surprise your best friend with an all-expenses-paid vacation to Costa Rica?
-That sounds pretty happy.
+Paper bills in your wallet won’t make you happy.
+But the ability to make choices, help those who are less fortunate, and surprise your best friend with an all-expenses-paid vacation to Costa Rica?
+That sounds pretty fun!

-That’s because wealth is created as a byproduct of value (or perceived value).
+And that’s because wealth is created as a byproduct of value (or perceived value).

-If you use your money to buy assets, or invest in yourself, your money will work for you.
+If you use your money to buy assets or invest in yourself, your money will work for you.

 If you think it’s difficult to make money, you’ve probably experienced some difficult times along the way.

 This article by Psychology Today explains why self-efficacy is so important for success.
+Check it out.